PikalaxALT/pikalaxbot/README.md

 Combination Discord Bot and Twitch WIP Bot.

 ## Requirements
 Python >= 3.7 is required.
-FFMPEG and libsodium are required for voice.
+FFMPEG and libsodium are required for voice. \
+Linux users may need to install their distributions' `python3-matplotlib` package as well, instead of using `pip`.

 ## Setup

 1) Clone this repository (duh).
 2) Create a settings.json using the following template.
-3) Install the requirements using `python3.7 -m pip install -r requirements.txt`.
+3) Install the requirements using `python3.7 -m pip install -U -r requirements.txt`.
+- See note above about matplotlib.
 4) Run bot.py using `python3.7 bot.py`.
 ```json
 {